jungmannlab/picasso/README.md

 Alternatively, [download](https://github.com/jungmannlab/picasso/archive/master.zip) the zip file and unzip it.
 2. Change to the downloaded directory `cd picasso`
 3. Run installation `python setup.py install`.
-4. Install requirements  with pip: `pip install -r requirements.txt`
-5. Additionally install QT library with conda: `conda install pyqt=4 -y`
-6. Note that sometimes outdated packages can cause problems.
-If you experience errors, please check whether your packages have the right version (e.g. see issue #4).

 #### Optional for windows users
 Run the PowerShell script "createShortcuts.ps1" in the gui directory.